 Keys, ID card, and Security

 There is a laundry room with three washers and four dryers on each floor of UP2.
-The washers and dryers accept quarters and credit cards, each load is $1.25, and the laundry rooms are off-limits after lights out.
+The washers and dryers accept quarters, and each load is $1.50.
+Laundry rooms are off-limits after lights out.
 Students are responsible for their own laundry and ADVANCE staff members will be glad to provide instructions for sorting clothing and on the use of the machines.

 Students eat their meals in the cafeteria along with the residential and instructional staff.
 Meals include a variety of hot entrées, vegetables, sandwiches, salads, beverages, and desserts to better accommodate differing tastes and dietary practices.
 Vegetarian entrées are offered at every meal.